sachindudeja1993/Sachin-Devops-Journey--TrainWithShubham/Linux/Day1/Notes.md

        - PaaS (Platform as a Service): Renting the tools and environment (like a house frame).
 You just add the furniture (code).
          - Heroku, Google App Engine.
 You manage only the Code.
        - SaaS (Software as a Service): Renting the finished product (like a hotel room).
          - Gmail, Salesforce, Dropbox.
 You manage nothing but your settings.
+    - Cloud Deployment Models
+       - Public Cloud: Like a public bus.
+Shared by many, cheap, efficient.
+         - Aws, Azure, Google Cloud (GCP).
+       - Private Cloud: Like a personal car.
+Only for you, secure, expensive.
+         - Servers dedicated to one company (often on-premise).
+       - Hybrid Cloud: Like a taxi.
+You have your private space, but it uses public infrastructure when needed.
+         - Connecting Public and Private clouds together.
+       - Multi-Cloud: Using AWS and Azure at the same time.